Sagging (fashion): Reaction

 In Fort Worth, Texas, the local transportation authority implemented a policy in June 2011 that prohibited any passenger from boarding a bus while wearing sagging pants that exposes their underwear or buttocks.
 Signs were posted on buses saying, "Pull 'em up or find another ride", and one City Council member was looking for funds for a billboard campaign.
 The communications manager for the Fort Worth Transportation Authority said that on the first day the policy was enforced, 50 people were removed from buses for wearing improper pants.
 Some complained about the policy, but the overall response was positive.

 A state law went into effect in Florida for the 2011–2012 school year banning the practice of sagging while at school.
 Pupils found in violation would receive a verbal warning for the first offense, followed by parental notification by the principal for the second offense, which would require the parent to bring a change of clothing to school.
 Students would then face in-school suspension for subsequent violations.

 University of New Mexico football player Deshon Marman was removed from a U.S. Airways flight bound for Albuquerque, New Mexico for wearing sagging pants.
 A few months later, Green Day singer Billie Joe Armstrong was removed from a Southwest Airlines flight from Oakland to Burbank, California, for the same reason.

 In April 2012, Alabama County Circuit Judge John Bush sentenced 20-year-old LaMarcus Ramsey to three days in jail for appearing in court with sagging blue jeans that exposed his underwear, telling him, "You are in contempt of court because you showed your butt in court."

 On June 12, 2013, the Town Council of Wildwood, New Jersey, located on the Jersey Shore, voted unanimously to ban sagging pants from the town's boardwalk.

 In Ocala, Florida, a law was passed against sagging jeans, with violators facing a $500 fine or up to six months in jail.
 Something similar was done in Wildwood, New Jersey.

 In September 2015, students at Hinds Community College in Mississippi protested college authorities for the right to sag their pants.
 The protest was prompted by the arrest of a student for sagging in violation of the college's dress code.

 On July 5, 2016, an ordinance was passed in Timmonsville, South Carolina, that punishes sagging pants.
 Offenders may face up to a $600 fine.

 Shreveport, Louisiana, repealed its prohibition on sagging pants in June 2019.

-Opa-locka in Miami-Dade County, Florida, voted 4–1 to repeal their ban on 'saggy pants' in September, 2020.
+Opa-locka in Miami-Dade County, Florida, voted 4–1 to repeal their ban on sagging in September 2020.